Maxawa/CBL/technical_reflection.md

 ### Not completed
 The physical TurtleBot does not communicate camera data to the virtual side, as we have not integrated the RPi-camera with the TurtleBot.
 This meant that the digital twin receives less data from the physical twin, and so it has less information to generate a response back to the real robot.
+We were also unable to implement a camera to take pictures of the area due to time constraints.

 ### Challenges faced
 The Docker image we used to simulate a ROS 2 workspace was facing issues connecting to Unity, hindering the data exchange until we found a fix.